zentrocdot/wapscan/README.md

 3. Optimisation of the code
 4. Catch message "No scan results" from interface
 5. Add a command line evaluation using getopt
+6. Add used hardware device to output in terminal window

 ### Further things to do